chesterhartin/EventsAndApis/README.md

 # EventsAndApis

-A Xamarin.Forms Example

-Dive into foursquare and events!
+A Xamarin.Forms example to dive into foursquare and events and databases!